By Iman Sadri

 IS : How was your educational experience in Canada ?

 Shiva Negar : I finished high school in Toronto and then enrolled at York University.
 I got a B.A. in Psychology.
 I wanted to do Fine Arts.
 It’s the same program that Rachel McAdams did.
 It wasn’t good enough for my (Persian) family, however.
-They said you have to be a Doctor, Lawyer, or Engineer.
+They said you have to be a Doctor or a Lawyer.
 But I persisted and followed my own dreams.

 I was doing all these acting workshops in college.
 While I was at York University I got an agent.
-I started modeling at 19 and got approached for a lot of endorsements.
+I started modeling at 19.
 Then the very first audition I got was in Kelly Clarkson’s ‘Behind These Hazel Eyes’ music video, which became number #1 on MTV.

 IS : What was the inspiration(s) for you to pursue acting as a career ?